wcabus/wcabus.github.io/_posts/2015-10-27-csp-we-re-not-there-yet.md

 tags: ["ASP.NET", "Security"]
 ---

 CSP, or Content Security Policy, is an added layer of security that helps to detect and mitigate certain types of attacks, including Cross-Site Scripting (XSS) and data injection attacks.
-In short, you can add this policy using either a <meta> tag or by setting additional headers in your HTTP response, and using the policy you'll limit the origins for resources for that HTTP request.
-For example:
+In short, you can add this policy using either a <meta> tag or by setting additional headers in your HTTP response, and using the policy you'll limit the origins for resources for that HTTP request. <!--more-->For example:

 * `script-src 'self'` allows loading scripts from the current domain
 * `child-src https://youtube.com` allows the use of <iframe> tags pointing towards YouTube